pollinations/lemonade-public/README.md

 Notes:
 - The image is expected to be square with mostly the face of the person visible
 - Ethnicity and gender will be inferred from the input image if not provided
+- If you want to
+- After a period without use, the GPU instances the run the AI models are scaled down to zero.
+If you send the first request it could take a few minutes to return the first results but should then be responsive (20 seconds per request)

 **API Response format:**
 ```